nhsconnect/gpconnect/pages/integration/integration_spine_directory_service.md

 GP Connect consumer systems are expected to resolve the [FHIR service root URL](development_general_api_guidance.html#service-root-url) and ASID for a given GP provider organisation using [Spine Directory Service (SDS)](http://digital.nhs.uk/spine) LDAP directory lookups.

-This is a two step process, as follows:
+This is a two-step process, as follows:

 > 1. Lookup the Message Handling System (MHS) record
 > 2. Lookup the Accredited System (AS) record